StateSmith/StateSmith/docs/about.md

 * Examples are embedded directly into the documentation.
 Similar to mermaid, but using PlantUML instead.
 * Make PlantUML work out of the box https://github.com/StateSmith/StateSmith/issues/438
 * Documentation looks good in dark and light modes
+* I took a stab at making a logo.
+Lightbulbs are always used to demo state machines, so it takes inspiration for that.
+It's a lightbulb that's transitioning into code.
+It came out better than my forge ideas, but it's just one idea, i'm sure there are other good ones.